FredFloydd/Maths-Tools/README.md

-# Stuff
+# Maths-Tools
-Random projects made while learning to code
+Random maths projects made while learning to code, hopefully of increasing complexity and utility